Gabriel Pierné: Music

 Pierné wrote several operas, choral and symphonic pieces as well as a good deal of chamber music.
 His most famous composition is probably the oratorio La Croisade des enfants based on the book by Marcel Schwob.
 Also notable are such shorter works as his March of the Little Lead Soldiers, which once enjoyed substantial popularity (not only in France) as an encore; the comparably popular Marche des petits faunes is from his ballet Cydalise et le Chèvre-pied.
 His chamber work Introduction et variations sur une ronde populaire for saxophone quartet is a standard in the saxophone quartet repertoire.

 His discovery and promotion of the work of Ernest Fanelli in 1912 led to a controversy over the origins of impressionist music.

+One critic described him as "the French Mahler, not stylistically perhaps, but in terms of his skill set.
+A superb conductor, he applied his podium experience to his compositions, writing immaculately finished, brilliantly scored pieces in a wide range of styles," while another described his work as "pleasant, wonderfully fluent but ultimately unremarkable examples of French late romanticism."

 Honours

 Pierné became a member of the Academie des Beaux Arts in 1925.
 He was made a Commandeur de la Légion d'Honneur in 1935.
 His tomb at Père Lachaise Cemetery has a headstone designed by sculptor Henri Bouchard.

 Square Gabriel Pierné in Paris is named after him.